0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 mix phx.gen.cert blockscout blockscout.local
 ```

-## Part 4 - create and run blockscout service
+## Part 4 - create and run Blockscout service
-In this part we need to setup a system service as we want blockscout to run in the backround and persist after system reboot.
+In this part we need to setup a system service as we want Blockscout to run in the backround and persist after system reboot.

 ### Create service file
 ```bash